Core concepts¶

 Let’s walk through what we’ve done here.

-We’ve added an entity class for our Playlist
+We’ve added an entity class for our Playlist model.
+It has a new filter_backends

 field defined as a tuple containing a single instance of our new RequestHasSameTeam